derharry/svelte-zeeltephp/README.roadmap.md

 # Roadmap / ideas
 - more documentation and examples
-- support other +.php like +server,api,hooks (17.05 prepared for)
+- support other +.php like +server,+layout,+hooks (17.05 prepared for) (23.07 added +layout.server.php, +server.php)
 - support more event types at ZP_EventDetails to handle more use-cases.
 - PHP
   - use namespaces
-  - LIB return/add more lib methods/classes
+  - LIB return of/add more lib methods/classes
+  - Session and Auth
 - Ideas:
   - Live public Demo
   - Install via Github-Releases or as NPM-package
   - load response data from zp_fetch_api() directly into $page.data or $page.form to use export let data and form;
   - make PUBLIC_ZEELTEPHP_BASE optional and use just BASE.
 If set - its to let /api/zeeltephp work at different name or location.
+  - Buils for run as Plugin in Wordpress, Drupal, CraftCMS, .. any other PHP-CMS.

 ### Done
 - (25-04-15)